rcn-ee/tidl-api/docs/source/example.rst

 The imagenet example takes an image as input and outputs 1000 probabilities.
 Each probability corresponds to one object in the 1000 objects that the network is pre-trained with.
-The example outputs top 5 predictions for a given input image.
+The example outputs top 5 (up to) predictions with probabilities of 5% or higher for a given input image.

 The following figure and tables shows an input image, top 5 predicted objects as output, and the processing time on either EVE or C66x.